shufps/documentation/contributing/0.1/iotaledger/contribution-guidelines.md

 At the root of each IOTAledger repository is a contribution guide with advice for getting started.

 If you are unsure where to begin, you can start by looking any `beginner` or `help-wanted` issues.

+## Code of Conduct

+This project and everyone participating in it is governed by the [IOTA Code of Conduct](../iotaledger/code-of-conduct.md).